rock72427/JavaScript-Notes/notes.md

 - JavaScript is an implicitly semicoloned programming language.

-- JavaScript is a dynamically typed programming language means variable types are determined at runtime and can change as the program executes.
+- JavaScript is a dynamically typed programming language.

 ---